mkhasnain/Forest-Fire-Prediction-with-R/README.md

 Importing the csv file of the dataset into a variable called “fire_data” in R, using the code:

 fire_data <- read.csv("D:\\Study\\forestfires.csv")

+head(fire_data, 5)

+str(fire_data)  # Overview of the dataset

+summary(fire_data)  # Summary of all variables

+We can check the column names of the imported Dataset by using the following code: colnames(fire_data)

+We can check the dimensions of the dataset by using the code: dim(fire_data)

+By looking at the results we can say that there are 517 rows and 13 columns.

+### 2.2 Missing Values:
+Let’s check the missing values in the dataset and decide how to handle it (e.g., imputation, removal) by using the following code: sum(is.na(fire_data))